Automattic/wp-calypso/docs/testing/unit-tests.md

 ```

-Our happy path test would therefore have to import and use a value from `VALID_VALUES_LIST` in order to pass:
+Here we'd have to import and use a value from `VALID_VALUES_LIST` in order to pass:

 `expect( isValueValid( VALID_VALUES_LIST[ 0 ] ) ).toBe( true );`